 Lakusta and collaborator Barbara Landau at Johns Hopkins University recently received a three-year, $500,000 National Science Foundation Research grant for research on: “Interactions Between Language and Cognition in the Early Acquisition of Spatial Language.”

 For students, this grant means a busy summer ahead.
 In July and August, six students will be working as paid research assistants in Lakusta’s lab.
 Their tasks will include analyzing and coding videos of how infants look at different stimuli, greeting participants, and calibrating equipment.
 Lab manager Melanie Lawrie, a graduate student in Psychology, is responsible for organizing the flow.

 For two others, Maria Brucato ’17 and Carla Iroldi, they got funding to develop experiments while working at Johns Hopkins University in Baltimore.
 They are working with Landau, the grant’s co-investigator who is the Dick and Lydia Todd Professor of Cognitive Science and the director of the Science of Learning Institute.
 In the fall, Brucato will begin a PhD program at Temple University, while Iroldi will return to Montclair State to complete her Bachelor’s and Master’s degrees in psychology as part of the five-year BA/MA program.

 Student inquiry in psychology, digital humanities, linguistics, and more

-Students across our College collaborate with faculty year-round in our psychology research labs, as well as areas of digital humanities, linguistics, and more.
-Through study at a research institutions, students can gain new understanding about their fields as well as experience to set themselves apart when applying to competative graduate programs.
+Students across the College of Humanities and Social Sciences collaborate with faculty year-round in our psychology research labs, as well as areas of digital humanities, linguistics, and more.
+Through study at research institutions, students can gain new understanding about their fields as well as experience to set themselves apart when applying to competitive graduate programs.
 These collaborations also teach day-to-day skills that are essential for job seekers in any field including: data analysis, organization, interpersonal communication, and technology.